Khushal123620/Computer_vision/statement.md

 Declaration

-I, Mohit Poonia, Registration No. 24BAI10966, submit this project as an academic Computer Vision project titled Document Scanner Using OCR.
+I,Name:khushal mahajan Registration No.: 24MIM10014 , submit this project as an academic Computer Vision project titled Document Scanner Using OCR.

-Name: Mohit Poonia
+Name: khushal mahajan
-Registration No.: 24BAI10966
+Registration No.: 24MIM10014